 Abstract

-Management of pests and beneficials species in applied ecology must content with the larger ecological networks in which practices take place.
+Management of pests and beneficials species in applied ecology must contend with the larger ecological networks in which practices take place.
 Controls reducing pest or invasive species can have non-target effects, while introducing beneficial species can have unforeseen consequences in food webs.
 Historically, applied researchers have relied on univariate or multivariate statistics to evaluate how treatments will play out.
 However, quantification of direct vs. indirect effects among a network of interactions cannot be achieved with this approach.
 Path analysis, a type of structural equation modeling, has been increasingly leveraged for its ability to model indirect effects while still facilitating hypothesis testing.
-Multiple R packages have been developed which directly build on generalized linear models to implement, with the piecewiseSEM package being amongst the most popular, in due part to its ability to build directly on generalized linear models already written in R. The piecewiseSEM package is extremely useful when leveraged in applied work, but there are key caveats researchers must address before beginning analysis or drawing conclusions.
+Multiple R packages have been developed which directly build on generalized linear models to implement, with the piecewiseSEM package being amongst the most popular, due in part to its ability to build directly on generalized linear models already written in R. The piecewiseSEM package is extremely useful when leveraged in applied work, but there are key caveats researchers must address before beginning analysis or drawing conclusions.
 We outline the utility of piecewise structural equation (path analysis) and suggest key recommendations on its application in ecological management scenarios.
 Of note, we include suggestions for directly modeling treatments which exclude beneficial natural enemies or predators, and resolving more complex experimental designs in managed ecosystems.

 Keywords Ecological pest management, beneficial species, environmental management, path analysis, structural equation modeling, generalized linear mixed models